Judge hears fight over lithium mine on Nevada-Oregon line

 Lawyers for the mine, the Bureau of Land Management and four conservation groups argued their cases before Du in Reno on Wednesday as protesters rallied outside.
 The critics say the federal agency violated several environmental laws in a December rush to approve the mine in the final days of the Trump administration.

-Lawyers for the Reno-Sparks Indian Colony said in a motion filed late Tuesday that the agency also is violating the National Historic Preservation Act by failing to consult with tribal members about plans to dig trenches to gather data for a cultural mitigation plan at the site where Native Americans were slaughtered in the late 1800s.
+Lawyers for the Reno-Sparks Indian Colony and Western Watersheds Project said in a joint motion filed late Tuesday that the agency also is violating the National Historic Preservation Act by failing to consult with tribal members about plans to dig trenches to gather data for a cultural mitigation plan at the site where Native Americans were slaughtered in the late 1800s.

 “If the BLM and Lithium Nevada prevail, a massive open pit mine will be constructed on a massacre site, historic properties and hunting and gathering grounds important to the region’s tribes,” they wrote on behalf of 1,157 members of the colony who include the Shoshone, Paiute and Washoe tribes.